Skip to main content

 The Dodd-Frank Act moved responsibility for the SAFE Act rules to the Consumer Financial Protection Bureau (CFPB), which rolled these rules into its Regulation G (12 CFR 1007).

-Licensing vs. Registration
+Licensing vs. registration

 Most of the confusion at the outset seemed to center on the issue of licensing versus registration of mortgage loan originators (MLOs).
 The issue is really deceptively simple.